William Safire spent his career proving that political language is never just language.

 He belongs to the history of journalism archives because he understood the archive

 The New York Public Library's guide to Safire's papers emphasizes his long run at The New York Times, the volume of reader response he generated, and the research files he kept to support his political reporting.
 That is revealing.
-Safire did not simply perform opinion.
+Safire did more than perform opinion.
 He accumulated material.
 He chased sources, kept records, and built an evidentiary base for his columns, even when those columns were unmistakably personal in voice.

 He wrote like someone who knew that argument gains force when it can appear both sharp and sourced.